Yankees vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Ortiz will start for the Pittsburgh Pirates looking to shut down DJ LeMahieu and the New York Yankees on Saturday at 6:35 PM ET.
+Aaron Judge and the New York Yankees will hit the field at PNC Park against the Pittsburgh Pirates and Bryan Reynolds on Sunday.

-The Yankees are favored in this one, at -120, while the underdog Pirates have +100 odds to win.
-The total is 9.5 runs for this game.
+The Yankees are the favorite in this one, at -120, while the underdog Pirates have +100 odds to win.
+An 8.5-run over/under has been listed in this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.